Japanese Lucky Charms: A Guide to Omamori for the New Year

 The Shinto priest also told me, “This is what you should expect of your omamori—it becomes damaged, gets lost, dirtied because it is protecting you.”

-If you can no longer hang the omamori from its string, it’s perfectly all right to put it inside your bag in a pocket instead or have it in a drawer/on a shelf at home.
+If you can no longer hang the omamori from its string, it’s perfectly fine to put it inside your bag in a pocket instead or keep it in a drawer or on a shelf at home.

 How long can I keep it for?

 There are two trains of thought here.
-Some people believe you can keep omamori forever and never have to worry about them changing in strength.
-Some families even pass antique omamori down through the generations too.
+Some people believe you can keep omamori forever and never have to worry about their strength changing.
+Some families even pass antique omamori down through the generations.

 In this case, the omamori have to be taken back to the shrine/temple they were purchased from to be disposed of properly.
 You can’t give them back to a different shrine/temple because it is considered an insult to that deity, and they might not be very happy to help you out in the New Year as such.

-Major temples and shrines will have an “old omamori drop off” (koshinsatsu osamedokoro 古神札納め所, or furufuda osamedokoro 古札お納め所) all year round, while smaller ones will only have one during the New Year celebrations.
+Major temples and shrines will have an “old omamori drop off” (koshinsatsu osamedokoro 古神札納め所, or furufuda osamedokoro 古札お納め所) all year round.
+Meanwhile, smaller ones will only have one during New Year celebrations.
 If you aren’t sure, simply tell someone at the shrine/temple that you have old omamori and they will help you out.

 During the first, second or even third week of the New Year, these old omamori and other returned items will be burned in a ritual fire known as a o-takiage (お焚き上げ) within the shrine or temple grounds that will purify and remove all bad luck that they have gathered over their use.

-Hopefully, this guide will help you to find the perfect omamori to protect you!
-We wish you all the best of luck for 2020.
+Hopefully, this guide will help you find the perfect Japanese lucky charms or omamori to protect you!
+We wish you all the best of luck for 2025.

 There’s nothing in my omamuri when i tried to feel it.
 Is that ok?